Guide to São Miguel – Azores, Portugal

 While on the north shore, at Praia de Santa Barbara (beach), the sun made its grandest appearance!
 Though, as you can tell by our jackets and scarves it was still a little too chilly for us for us to get in the water.
 We can only imagine how packed this beach would be in the summer months!

-Of course we can’t give you a run down of all of the places to stay on São Miguel, but we can give you a closer look at where we stayed!
+Of course we can’t give you a run down of all of the hotels in São Miguel, but we can give you a closer look at where we stayed!